oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Build Metadata in Revision History
 <build-metadata-in-revision-history>
-For each item in revision history it MUST be tested that `number` does not include build metadata.
+For each item in revision history it SHALL be tested that `number` does not include build metadata.

 The relevant path for this test is: